sdercolin/vlabeler/README.md

 ## Scenarios

 Many behaviors of vLabeler depend on customizable `labeler`s.

-Currently, built-in labelers include `UTAU oto labeler` and `Sinsy (NNSVS/ENUNU) lab labeler`.
+Currently, the followings are provided as built-in labelers:

-#### Working on UTAU oto.ini (Single entry mode, SetParam style)
+#### Working on UTAU oto.ini

 ![](readme/utau-singer.gif)

-For UTAU oto usages, there are two items in the built-in labeler list:
+For UTAU oto editing, there are two items in the built-in labeler list:

 - UTAU oto labeler